MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 5. Select **Add**.

 6. **Record the secret's value** for use in your client application code; The Certificate & Secrets page will display the new secret value.
 It's important you copy this value as it's only shown this one time; if you refresh your page and come back, it will only show as a masked value.
+# RobertS - Record it where?
+For now I have just copied to the clipboard and will keep moving.

 #### Task 7 - Register the web API